 There are so many people and steps involved in responding to RFPs, and it’s difficult to keep everything organized.
 Without a clearly defined proposal process, confusion leads to delays and missed deadlines.
 Luckily, there are a few proven proposal project management strategies you can explore.

-Answering the same RFP questions over and over is tedious.
+Answering the same healthcare and hospital RFP questions over and over is tedious.
 However, you can avoid this frustration by creating and optimizing a knowledge library with your past RFP responses.
 Save common RFP questions and answers as well as proposal templates to speed up future responses.

 While your proposal team can manually manage your content in a spreadsheet or Word document, it’s difficult to find the right answers, manage regular updates and ensure you’re using the right version of the answer.
 Certainly, anything is better than writing every response from scratch, but there’s a more efficient way.